Prum, Richard. The Evolution of Beauty. Doubleday, New York. 2017. NF;5/17.

 Among we are told 10,000 species of birds, certain particular males go to frankly unbelievable lengths to attract females: plumage like peacocks, but also behaviour and setting up bizarrely specific reproductively attractive venues in the wild to try to convince the little hens to mate.
 Dr. Prum finds this worth emulating in that female autonomy and freedom of choice are respected (except for some reason in ducks).

 It’s in the (mostly metaphoric) leap from birds to humans that I start to have trouble with what this author is doing.
 “Freedom of choice matters to animals too” he says.
 I’m not completely comfortable with that reverse version of “birds have evolved extremely well-developed (female) freedom of choice, and we need to learn something about that from them.” (not a quote from the book).
 Freedom of choice doesn’t matter to animals in anything like the way it matters to us.
-It’s there for them because of the coevolution of characteristics and desire described above.
-But there absolutely can’t be any gender-oriented political motivation in animals like what we are being encouraged to transfer to humans: they just are what they are.
+It’s there for them because of the coevolution of characteristics and desire I learned about in my university evolution lecture.
+But you’d have to think at least twice about any gender-oriented political motivation in animals like what we are being encouraged to transfer to humans: they just are what they are.

-To be fair to Dr Prum there is a feisty and maverick character to him, and he has an irreverent intelligent ironic sense of humour.
+To be fair to Dr Prum he’s feisty and maverick character, and has an irreverent intelligent ironic sense of humour.
 He fearlessly wades into female orgasm, penis size, homosexuality, and other human sex issues in trying to reinforce his metaphoric bridge between birds and we-all.
 We learn that humans don’t do too badly where enjoyment of sex is concerned.
 Our forebear monkeys’ sex is brief: most of the time they get the job done in a matter of seconds.
 Plus they have much smaller penises than even the most modest humans.

-Homosexuality and the evolution of art are evolved socially, not biologically.
+Homosexuality and the evolution of art are evolved socially, not biologically, says Dr Prum.
 This seems to make sense to me.
 But there is a murky advocacy of animals as beautiful and to-be-appreciated as art that feels a bit naïvely pantheistic.
 Yes, birds and giraffes are beautiful, but they don’t paint or write.
 In respect of social evolution of art and culture, Prum’s idea isn’t original and it’s clear that he has read Daniel Dennett.

-I’ve believed ever since university that Darwin’s Dangerous Idea, although universally acknowledged, is under-appreciated.
+I’ve believed ever since university that Darwin’s Dangerous Idea (see Doctor Dennett’s book by that name), although universally acknowledged, is under-appreciated.
 This book elaborates on one part of evolution’s terrible importance: it’s responsible for a world of beautiful creatures, but also for what is in the eyes of the beholder and behind them in the beholder’s brain.
 And beauty and the brain play off one another in a sometimes astounding spiral resulting in a lot more than just sexy penises and backsides.

 No doubt we could learn something from birds if we thought that human males were generally coercive, arrogant, and harmful to females in our (evolved) male sexual motivation, which picture of men I would say is a pretty popular point of view these days.